Famous Drug Abusers

 In an interview with The Independent, Doherty said: “This is the first time I’ve chosen rehab for myself, and got clean.
 Now I want to help others do the same.
 To anyone struggling with addiction, just hang on – for more than ten years I’ve been powerless, but there’s a way out.”

 Credit: Partnership for Drug-Free Kids

 Addiction has claimed the lives of way too many talented souls through the years.
 Whether it was from multiple failed attempts at sobriety or an inability to get the disease itself under control, addiction can – and does – consume lives without hesitation.
-If you or someone you know is suffering a dependency issue, call 1-888-744-0069Who Answers? for help.
+If you or someone you know is suffering a dependency issue, call for help.

 - Carrie Fisher: This pop culture icon starred as Princess Leia in the Star Wars film series.
 Fisher suffered a heart attack and died at the age of 60 in 2016.
 She wrote memoirs and novels about addiction, and she spoke out about her own battle with drug addiction and mental illness.
 Fisher served as an advocate in the mental health community and she did not shy away from speaking about her addiction, or her bipolar disorder.